ling-jiang-here/here-sdk-use-cases/android-import-route/README.md

 # Navigate SDK Use Case - Import Route

-This example app is based on the Routing example app how to import a route that is visualized on the map.
+The Routing example app shows how to calculate a route from A to B with a number of waypoints in between that is visualized on the map.
 You can find how this is done in [RoutingExample.java](app/src/main/java/com/here/routing/RoutingExample.java).

 ## Build instructions: